Platoniq/wilder-journal/_articles/en/emptied-rural-spain.md

 Once the presentations were made, Javier, Miguel and Roger met at a videoconference to tell their experience and learn more about the other projects.
 Some interesting contributions are those that you can read here, as well as listen to them in selected court.

 **Javier (Civio)**: Of the 525 municipalities throughout Spain with areas declared high risk of fire, only 61 have prevention plans.
 In many cases they are small municipalities with a lot of forest mass and do not have the financial resources to carry out the plan.
 Many times it is not easy to identify land ownership, a prerequisite for any intervention on them.
-There is a lack of coordination between the administration and the rural agents, an ignorance of the casuistry and problems of key aspects such as rural depopulation, the aging of the population, the lack of resources… where it is very difficult to change dynamics.
+There is a lack of coordination between the administration and the rural agents, an ignorance of the casuistry and problems of key aspects such as rural depopulation, the aging of the population, the lack of resources... where it is very difficult to change dynamics.

 {% video { "title": "Intervention of the Civio Citizen Foundation in the DialoGoteo 'Empty Spain and its fires'", "url": "https://www.youtube.com/embed/RYnNhSB4a4o" } %}

 **Roger (Rebrotem)**: Strongly agree.
 In the area where I live (Ribera d'Ebre) we have seen how the forest mass has doubled and that is a problem.
-The regression of the primary sector is evident because many of the people who lived on the land have been lost: wine, oil, sweet fruit… they are paid at insufficient prices by the large distributors and it is not possible to compete with the product of import, which is achieved at a cheaper price, being more interesting for the profit margins of large food surfaces.
+The regression of the primary sector is evident because many of the people who lived on the land have been lost: wine, oil, sweet fruit... they are paid at insufficient prices by the large distributors and it is not possible to compete with the product of import, which is achieved at a cheaper price, being more interesting for the profit margins of large food surfaces.
 The current climate change aggravates the situation: dry weather, high temperatures and strong winds are able to break the barrier of the atmosphere, causing a "rain of fire" that devastates everything.

 All these factors (weather, depopulation and lack of prevention plans) are fatal.
 Here, in Catalonia, the fire in Ribera d'Ebre has brought forest management to the national political debate.
 On a social level we can do more and ADF (Forest Defense Associations) are already being formed.
 In Rebrotem we are seeing that, which was the time to call on citizens to activate solidarity and awareness about this issue.
 That is how we got in touch with Fundación Goteo to start the crowdfunding campaign and get co-financed with the solidarity platform that recovery, establishing a minimum of €50,000 and an optimum of €250,000 (at the date of writing they had raised €84,372).
 The long-term objective is for the administration and the population to recover that link that Javier was talking about.